 The cantons can conclude treaties with other countries if they belong to the powers of the canton and do not harm the law and policy of the federal government.

-The cantons are obliged to inform the government before concluding treaties (Art.56).
+The cantons must inform the government before concluding treaties (Art.56).
 Treaties with lower authorities in other countries are allowed without prior notice (Art.56).

-The constitutions of the twenty-six cantons differ from one another, but all share the democratic principles of the Federal Constitution (Art.
+The constitutions of the twenty-six cantons differ from one another.
+Still, all share the democratic principles of the Federal Constitution (Art.
 51).
 The citizens of the cantons have various ways of influencing the legislation and Constitution of the cantons using referendums.

 At least eight cantons can also invoke the optional referendum against federal laws (the cantonal referendum, Article 141 Constitution).

-The cantons were and remain one of the two pillars (together with the people) of Switzerland, embodying the originating constituting power (le pouvoir constituant originaire).
+The cantons were and remain one of Switzerland’s two pillars (together with the people), embodying the originating constituting power (le pouvoir constituant originaire).
 They have created the nation.
 The cantons are also imbued with a derived constituent power (le pouvoir constituent dérivé).

-This means that the cantons (and the people) can adapt and change the Constitution and laws at any time.
+This means that the cantons (and the people) can adapt and change the Constitution and laws anytime.
 Both founders of the Confederation always have the last say.

 (Source: Häfelin, W. Haller, H. Keller, D. Thurnherr, Schweizerisches Bundesstaatsrecht, Basel 2020; www.admin.ch)